 The public may identify rulemaking proposals that are open for public comment, and may submit comments on those rulemaking proposals via the "Regulations.gov" website.

-To report errors in this document, provide comments, or for further information, please contact Paul Breaux at paul.breaux@iadc.org or Rhett Winter at Rhett.winter@iadc.org.
+To report errors in this document, provide comments, or for further information, please contact Rhett Winter at Rhett.winter@iadc.org.